xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     key <AD01> { [ q, Q ],
                  [ Cyrillic_shorti, Cyrillic_SHORTI ] };

-The long-form syntax can also be used to represent groups:
+A long-form syntax can also be used:

     key <AD01> {
         symbols[Group1]= [ q, Q ],